EstateChainSol/estatechain.website/docs/user-guide.md

 - Property management platforms
 - Smart home systems for applicable properties

-For technical support or questions, contact support@estatechain.io or join our Discord community.
+For technical support or questions, contact estatechain@proton.me or join our Discord community.

 *This documentation is regularly updated to reflect new features and platform improvements.*